ldzzz/kacky-gameserver-backend/README.md

 ## Development

 The project is set-up to work with VSCode devcontainers.
-You can read more about it [here](https://code.visualstudio.com/docs/devcontainers/containers).<br>
+You can read more about it [here](https://code.visualstudio.com/docs/devcontainers/containers).<br> The development database is not persistent and will be lost when container volume is removed. <br> If you want to keep development database you need to mount named volume for the service container in `.devctonainer/docker-compose-dev.yml`.

 Following services are started via devcontainers: